dctime/signals/issues.md

 clicking the sides to switch input and output.
 (2)

 Limiting input and output sides.
+(X) (Just turn off the functionality)

 Turning off functionality if not the same amount of input and output sides.